 Recently, the Danish government has publicly announced its plans to convert the country’s entire agriculture into organic and sustainable farming.
 If this happens, Denmark will become the first 100% organic country in the world.

 This Scandinavian country has a bigger tradition in the production of organic food than most countries in the world.
-For example, Denmark’s national organic brand celebrates 25 years in business, which makes it one of the oldest organic brands in the entire world.
+For example, Denmark’s national organic brand will soon celebrate 25 years in business – making it one of the oldest organic brands in the entire world.
 Moreover, since 2007, the export of organic produce has increased by a whopping 200 percent.

-The Danish government is working on two different fronts – their first aim is to turn traditional farmland into organic, while the other goal is to stimulate increased demand for organic products.
+The government will try to turn Denmark into 100% organic country by working on two different fronts – their first aim is to turn traditional farmland into organic, while the other goal is to stimulate the demand for organic products.

-According to the 67-point plan drafted by the Ministry of Food, Agriculture, and Fisheries of Denmark, the main goal is to double the agricultural land cultivated with organic methods by 2020 (when compared to 2007).
-In addition to this, the Danish government will also provide a financial boost for those who work in this sector in order to develop new technologies and ideas that promote growth.
-And we’re not only talking about fruits and veggies, but also livestock, especially pigs.
+According to the 67-point plan drafted by the Ministry of Food, Agriculture, and Fisheries of Denmark, the main goal is to double the agricultural land cultivated with organic methods by 2020.
+The Organic Action Plan for Denmark explains that the land which belongs to the government will be cultivated using organic and biodynamic methods, while the small-scale farmers will receive both finances and support to transform their own crops to be 100% organic (this also includes livestock).
+In addition to this, the Danish government will also provide finances for the development of new technologies and ideas that promote growth

 Click here to read more about Økologiplan Danmark.